Father's Day (2011 film): Plot

 Thirty years ago, serial killer Chris Fuchman (Mackenzie Murdock) raped and murdered 10 fathers but was released on a technicality.
 During the next 10 years, more father rapes and murders were committed, but no evidence was found to be the work of Fuchman.
 One of the victims was the father of siblings Ahab and Chelsea.
 The siblings are separated and Ahab is sent to stay with local priest Father O'Flynn (Kevin Anderson).
 Ahab (Adam Brooks) tracks Fuchman down at the scene of his latest crime, the murder of another father named Bill Cummings.
 Ahab is caught and arrested by Detective Stegel (Brent Neale) and is tried for Fuchman's murders.
 Ahab is cleared for all the murders except Cummings's murder and is sentenced to 10 years in prison.

 Father O'Flynn tells John he must find Ahab and bring him to talk to him.
 John finds Ahab living by himself in a hut.
 Ahab initially refuses to talk to O'Flynn, but eventually obliges so he can reunite with Chelsea, taking some poisonous syrup he had made.
 They go back to the church and Ahab talks to Father O'Flynn, who suggests that Ahab search Andrew's house for clues.
 Ahab searches the house, but encounters Stegel, who tells him that Chelsea (Amy Groening) works at a strip club called the Lowlife.
 Ahab goes to the club and meets the manager, Sleazy Mary (Meredith Sweeney), an old flame from his past.

-Chelsea invites her friends Andrew (also known as Twink) and Walnut over to her apartment, where the lights go out and Walnut is killed by Fuchman after he reveals he may have accidentally gotten a girl pregnant after a one-night stand.
+Chelsea invites her friends Andrew (also known as Twink) and Walnut over to her apartment, where the lights go out and Walnut is killed by Fuchman after he reveals he may have accidentally gotten a girl pregnant.
 Twink is almost killed as well but Chelsea shoots Fuchman, scaring him off.
 Fuchman escapes as Ahab arrives to talk to Chelsea again.
 Ahab and Twink meet for the first time and band together to kill Fuchman when Stegel knocks at the door to question Chelsea.
 Chelsea agrees to help Ahab and Twink escape from Stegel on the condition that they meet her at the Lowlife so she can join them to take Fuchman down.
 They agree and Chelsea helps them escape, but Ahab tells Twink that they have to keep Chelsea out of it.

 That night, Father O'Flynn is killed by Fuchman, and John joins Ahab and Twink on their mission.
 The three locate Fuchman using Chelsea's notebook on Fuchman and Ahab kills him after finding Chelsea badly injured.